 What is Climate Change?

-Climate change is the long-term shift in temperature and weather patterns, including changes in the average conditions and changes in variability.
+Climate change is the long-term shift in temperature and weather patterns, including average conditions and variability changes.

 Human activities release heat-trapping greenhouse gases that continue to drive climate change.

 The biggest challenge associated with climate change is that these heat-trapping gases, such as Carbon Dioxide, linger in the atmosphere for hundreds of years.
 That means that even if we stopped emitting all greenhouse gases today, climate change would continue to affect future generations.